billahdotdev/Learn-Material-UI/README.md

     8. DOM Manipulation: Understand how to interact with the Document Object Model (DOM) using JavaScript to update and modify HTML elements.

 Once you're comfortable with JavaScript, you can start learning React, which is a JavaScript library for building user interfaces.
 Key concepts in React include:

+    1. Components: Understand how to create functional and class components in React.
+    2. JSX: Learn about JSX, which allows you to write HTML-like syntax within JavaScript.
+    3. Props: Understand how to pass data from parent to child components using props.
+    4. State: Learn about component state and how to manage it using useState hook or class-based state.
+    5. Lifecycle Methods: For class components, learn about lifecycle methods such as componentDidMount, componentDidUpdate, etc. For functional components, learn about useEffect.
+    6. Event Handling: Understand how to handle events in React, like onClick, onChange, etc.
+    7. Forms: Learn how to work with forms in React and manage form state.
+    8. React Router: Familiarize yourself with React Router for handling navigation in single-page applications.